jon-ruckwood/hal-feed-server/README.md

 * Response will include a "next" link relation for navigating to an earlier page of entries.
 If no earlier entries exist, then the "next" link will not be present.

-* Response will includes a "previous" link relation for navigating to a later page of entries.
+* Response will include a "previous" link relation for navigating to a later page of entries.
 If no later entries exist, then the "previous" link will not be present.

 * Each feed entry will include additional "_id" and "_published" attributes.
 The "_id" is guaranteed to be unique per feed entry.
 To avoid conflicts, it's advisable not to publish payload attributes prefixed with underscores.